umn-cris/hfplayer/README.md

 A sample run shell script is provided in bin directory. run hfplayer and depAnalyser to get more usage details.
 Running hfplayer:
 1. Check disk information: sudo fdisk -l
-2. Find an applicable disk partition, e.g. /dev/sda1
+2. Find an applicable disk partition, e.g. /dev/sda8.
+Note that your disk partition should not have data since hfplayer might overwrite AND distroy filesystem on your partition.
 3. Change the sampleConf-sda8.cvs file in bin/ using the selected partition
 4. Change to suitable lun numbers in the sampleConf-sda8.cvs
 4. [optional] Change the limitations of request sizes, timestamps and offset in the configuration file "sampleConf-sda8.cvs "